 ALL Denver City ISD Handbooks can be viewed at our website: www.dcisd.org.
-Please check the appropriate answers below and return to your campus principal by Friday, August 31, 2018.
+Please check the appropriate answers below and return to your campus principal by Wednesday, August 31, 2019.

-initial My child and I have viewed the 2018-19 Denver City ISD Student Handbook, Athletic Handbook, and Student Code of Conduct and understand that students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Code.
-YesNo My child will participate in certain school activities such as student surveys, analysis, or evaluations that concern one or more of eight areas listed on page 8 of the Student Handbook , under the heading "Participation in Third-Party Surveys". initial My child and I have read the District's acceptable use policy for computers, found in the Student Handbook on page 112 , and agree to abide by these guidelines.
-YesNo My child and I agree to corporal punishment. (see Handbook, page 7) YesNo I give the district permission to use my child's photo, artwork or special project on the district's Website and in district publications.

-Note: My child and I understand that state law requires that "directory information" on my child be released by the District to anyone who requests it UNLESS I OBJECT IN WRITING. (see Notice Regarding Directory Information on page 117 of Student Handbook)

-Note: My child and I understand that federal law requires the district to release to military recruiters and institutions of higher education, upon request, the name, address, and phone number of secondary school students enrolled in the district, UNLESS I (OR ELIGIBLE STUDENT) OBJECT IN WRITING.

-If you would like to request a paper copy for review, contact the child's campus.
+initial Handbook, and Stude ewed the 2019-20 Denver City ISD Stent Code of Conduct and understand behavior and will be subject to the d that students will be held YesNo evaluations that conce te in certain school activities such as ern one or more of eight areas listed heading "Participation in Third-Party on page 9 of the Student initial • ad the District's acceptable use polic n page 113, and agree to abide by the YesNo My child and I agree to corporal punishment. (see Handbook, page 8) YesNo I give the district permission to use my child's photo, artwork or special project on the district's Website and in district publications. released by th Directory Info Note : My chil and institution e District to anyone who rmation on page 118 of d and I understand that as of higher education, u state law requires that "directory into requests it UNLESS I OBJECT IN WR Student Handbook) federal law requires the district to repon request, the name, address, and the control of the RITING. (see Notice Regarding elease to military recruiters d phone number of secondary If you would like e to request a paper copy t for review, contact the child's campus.
 Printed Name of Student Student's Signature Grade Printed Name of Parent/Guardian Parent/Guardian Signature Date